jasonlutterloh/hodlmonitor/README.md

 ## Additional Notes

 I used CoinCap's API for the data since they provide it without requiring an API key (which is amazing).
-Link [CoinCap](https://docs.coincap.io/)
+Link [CoinCap](https://docs.coincap.io/).

+TODO: The code needs a lot of cleanup still but at least its working.